brandonbrown/DWA/ClassContent/Module-1-ClassOverview/FAQ.md

 **Do I have to deploy this project to a live server?**

 Yes.
-While you’re in DWA, this project will Continuously Deployed to your live server for each major milestone.
-You are responsible for ultimately choosing your technology stack and a host that will adequately support the stack.
-Discuss with your Course Director free options that exist as hosting can become costly.
+While you’re in DWA, this project will be Continuously Deployed to your live servers for each major milestone.
+You are responsible for ultimately choosing your technology stack and a host that will adequately support that stack.
+Discuss with your Course Director free options that could support your tech stack as hosting can become costly.

 ---